-Typically, a full-screen dialog (for mobile) or a modal dialog (for tablet) is used to display all filter controls.
+Typically, a full-screen dialog on mobile or a modal dialog for tablet devices is used to display all filter controls.
 Sorting and filtering are integrated when both features are available.
 Users can tap on “Reset All” to go back to the complete list of results in default order.

 Filter controls on mobile (left) and tablet (right)

 Use a filter when there is a long list of data with several properties and users want to see part of the list by narrowing down the properties.

 Don’t use a filter when the list of data has just one type of property.

 The app bar contains a page title and actions related to the page.
 In a filter dialog, the page title is usually a filter or sort and filter.
 The “Close” icon on the left closes the dialog without applying changes, and the “Apply” button on the right applies the changes and closes the dialog.

 B. Sort Section (Optional)

 When a sort feature is available, it appears as the first section in the dialog.
 The sort by section is used for sorting the results by a certain logic.
 The default sorting method is preselected.

 C. Filter Section

 The filter section provides controls for users to set up filtering criteria.
 Types of controls include chips, selection controls, sliders, etc.